lf-edge/eden/docs/config.md

 You also can set the current context by editing `~/.eden/context.yml` or running `eden config set <context>`, and you can list all known contexts with `eden config list`.

+Every context you add creates the new instance of EVE with dedicated certificates according to generated context file inside `~/.eden/contexts/` directory.
+You can modify settings before running `eden setup`.
+Only one EVE instance can be run locally (in qemu).
+You need to stop it before starting another one.

+Please see [Test configuring](../tests/README.md#Test configuring) section for details about tests config options with switching context.

 ### Example